GillianMASSE/volatility3-plugin-procdump/README.md

 ├── procdump_custom.py         # The plugin file to be copied into the Volatility 3 plugin directory ├── README.md                  # This file
-├── Report.md                  # Full technical report describing the project and development process
+├── Report.md                  # Full technical report describing the project and development process ├── LOGS/                      # All the logs from the testing part
 ```

 ## 📦 Requirements